How Accurate Are Your Fitness Trackers?

 - A heart rate monitor on your chest to measure your heart rate

 We will also conduct a one-night sleep study (polysomnography) in your home to monitor your brain waves while you sleep.
 A research team member will collect the sleep study equipment the following morning.
 This study is designed to be convenient for you — no need to visit our research offices.
 We will deliver and set up all devices during a home visit.
 After the study, devices will either be collected by courier or you may return them using pre-paid packaging.
-You will be compensated for your time and effort for taking part.

-- Help shape the future of wearable technology
+Help shape the future of wearable technology

 Get Involved Today